 When to Use Adapter Design Pattern?

-Adapter design pattern can be used when,
+Adapter design patterns can be used when,

 - you want to create a reusable class that can be used with unrelated classes that might have incompatible interfaces.